Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Yeah, and it fits you perfectly!”
 Blynn said.
 “Just like mine fits me!”

 Her Grundo brother broke his cookie apart methodically.
-“I hope you don’t really believe in that stuff,” he said.
-“A pre-written message in a cookie isn’t going to tell you anything profound or important about your destiny or something.
+“I hope you don’t really believe in that stuff,” he grunted.
+“A pre-written message isn’t going to tell you anything profound about your destiny or something.
 Like mine, it says ’Your adversities make you strong.’”
 He leaned back in his chair and tossed the paper on the table.
 “Everybody’s adversities make them strong.
 These ‘fortunes’ are purposely written vaguely enough that they’ll apply to anybody.”

 “We know,” Terra said.
 “But they’re still nice things to think about, at least.
 What does yours say, Pharazon?”